The Biggest Loser season 12: Week 11

 Often, the winner of this prize goes to contestants that were at the ranch the maximum amount of time or near that.
 However, in this season, a contestant won the "at home" with only having been at the ranch for six weeks: Jennifer Rumple.
 Despite having a knee injury, Jennifer lost an impressive 60 pounds during those six weeks at the ranch.
 Indeed, her big numbers probably played as much of a factor in being voted off as her knee.
 Regardless of being voted off, Jennifer apparently was able to overcome her injury and went on to amazingly lose another 85 pounds.
-Her final loss percentage was 43.94%, more than Ramon, one of the finalists.
+Her final loss percentage was 43.94%.